Automated Vs Live Webinars: Similarities, Differences, Pros, & Cons

 - More work to set up the initial automated webinar (but it’s only once).

-- You can’t directly counter objections and answer questions (unless automated).
+- You can’t directly counter objections and answer any questions (unless automated).

-There’s no doubt about it that automated webinars are certainly sexier (so to speak).
+There’s no doubt about it that automated events are certainly sexier (so to speak).

 You get to do prepare and work less, while also saving a ton of time.